Motorola Edge 20 range: Australian specs, price and release date

 Motorola Edge 20: Edgier than the original Edge?

 Just below the Motorola Edge 20 Pro sits the Motorola Edge 20.
-It's essentially the followup to the 2020 model known simply as the Motorola Edge - you can read Finder's comprehensive review here.
+It's essentially the followup to the 2020 model known simply as the Motorola Edge.
 The new model is the Motorola Edge 20, but it means you will need to be careful when purchasing to ensure you get the right model.

 The Motorola Edge 20 runs off a Qualcomm Snapdragon 778G based Android 11 handset with 8GB of RAM and 128GB of onboard storage.
 That's on the lower side for a $699 phone, especially as there's no support for microSD storage expansion.